ch-stark/blog1506/acm/README2.md

 	      type: m6i.xlarge
 	  replicas: 1

-This YAML file makes use of templating to map a known quantity (the ClusterClaim name) to an unknown quantity (the cluster name).
-See the following [blog](https://cloud.redhat.com/blog/applying-policy-based-governance-at-scale-using-templates) for more details on this process and this [blog](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops) which explains how the Policy Generator tool that will turn YAML files into Policies.
+This YAML manifest makes use of Go templating to map a known quantity (static ClusterClaim name) to an unknown quantity (dynamic cluster name).
+See the following [blog](https://cloud.redhat.com/blog/applying-policy-based-governance-at-scale-using-templates) for more details, and this [blog](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops) which explains how the Policy Generator tool processes templates.

-The configuration of MachinePools for each spoke cluster is shown in the following output.
+The resulting MachinePools for each spoke cluster is shown in the following output.

 	$ oc get machinepools -A
 	NAMESPACE                      NAME                                          POOLNAME         CLUSTERDEPLOYMENT              REPLICAS